Helsinki-NLP/XED/README.md

 * Öhman, E., 2020.
 Challenges in Annotation: Annotator Experiences from a Crowdsourced Emotion Annotation Task.
 In Digital Humanities in the Nordic Countries 2020.
 CEUR Workshop Proceedings.

-If you publish something using our dataset, feel free to contact us and we can add a link to your publication in this repo.
+If you publish something using our dataset, we would be happy to add a link to your publication in this repo.

 License: Creative Commons Attribution 4.0 International License (CC-BY)